trunk-io/docs/check/configuration/supported/graphql-schema-linter.md

 ## Auto Enabling

-graphql-schema-linter will be auto-enabled if any of its config files are present: *`.graphql-schema-linter.config.js`, `.graphql-schema-linterrc`*
+graphql-schema-linter will be auto-enabled if any of its config files are present: *`.graphql-schema-linter.config.js`, `.graphql-schema-linterrc`*.

 ## Settings